 Appeals Process for Failing Essays:

 Students must appeal their score by the midpoint of the first semester of enrollment after the semester in which the essay was failed, but no more than one calendar year from the semester in which the failure occurred.
-Students whose essays are under review and who have earned 45 credit hours must enroll in the Regents' Writing Skills course.
-Ratings of Failing or Borderline made by the CSU review panel or the Regents’ Testing Program panel are considered final.
+Students whose essays are under review and who are in their third semester must enroll in the Regents' Writing Skills course.
+Ratings of Failing or Borderline made by the CSU review panel or the Regents' Testing Program panel are considered final.
 A student cannot appeal these decisions.